yasfoster/kakapo_gbs/Inbreeding.md

 ## Inbreeding estimates

-### Inbreeding coefficient: Fcoff
+### Inbreeding coefficient: FH

-##### Vcftools --het calculates a measure of heterozygosity on a per-individual basis.
-Specfically, the inbreeding coefficient, Fcoff, is estimated for each individual using a method of moments
+##### Vcftools v.1.14 --het calculates a measure of heterozygosity on a per-individual basis.
+Specfically, the inbreeding coefficient (FH) is estimated for each individual using method of moments

 https://vcftools.github.io/man_latest.html